#SIITR25 program

 Welcome to Day 2

-Holding ourselves and our communities.
+Holding ourselves, our organisations and our communities.
 The role of healing in community work.

 Morning Tea